turbot/guardrails-samples/policy_packs/gcp/iam/enforce_user_service_account_keys_are_rotated_in_90_days/README.md

 primary_category: "access management"
 ---

-# Enforce GCP IAM User-Managed Service Account Keys to Not Have Rotation Period of More Than 90 Days
+# Enforce GCP IAM User-Managed Service Account Keys Are Rotated Every 90 Days

-Enforcing that GCP IAM user-managed service account keys do not have a rotation period of more than 90 days is crucial for maintaining security and reducing the risk of key compromise.
-Regular key rotation limits the exposure of keys, ensuring that any potentially compromised keys are promptly replaced, thereby enhancing the overall security posture and ensuring compliance with best practices and regulatory requirements.
+Enforcing that GCP IAM user-managed service account keys are rotated every 90 days is crucial for maintaining security and reducing the risk of key compromise.
+Regular key rotation ensures that any potentially exposed or compromised keys are rendered obsolete, thereby protecting access to GCP resources and ensuring compliance with security best practices and regulatory requirements.

 This [policy pack](https://turbot.com/guardrails/docs/concepts/resources/smart-folders) can help you configure the following settings for IAM user-managed service account keys: